Brenda309/flutter_ui_templetes_project/README.md

-# Calculator plus flutter UI
+# Calculator plus Flutter UI
-In this project i:
+In this project I :
   1. Create a tab-based navigation with multiple screens accessible through tabs.
 (SignIn, SignUp, and Calculator)

          ▻ Design tab icons and labels, and handle navigation between different tabs.